social-media-ethics-automation/book/book_contents/ch04_data/02_data_simplification.md

 ## Revisiting Twitter Users vs. Bots

-Let's go back to the question of whether less than 5% of twitter users are spam bots.
+Let's go back to the question of whether less than 5% of Twitter users are spam bots.

-In this claim are several places where there are simplifications being made, particularly in the definition of "twitter users" and of "spam bots."
+In this claim are several places where there are simplifications being made, particularly in the definitions of "Twitter users" and "spam bots."

-### Measuring twitter users:
+### Measuring Twitter users:
 How do we count how many users are on Twitter?

-It depends on if we mean how many accounts have been registered vs. how many people are logged into twitter on a given day.
+It depends on if we mean how many accounts have been registered vs. how many people are logged into Twitter on a given day.
 And it also depends on how we count situations where one person has many accounts, or many people share a corporate account.

 ### Measuring spam bots